ymich9963/mdnotes.nvim/README.md

 - Insert rows to the above or below of your current line with `:Mdn table row_insert_above/below`.

 ### 🖇️ WikiLinks
+- Create a WikiLink by highlighting or hovering over a word and executing `:Mdn wikilink create`.
+- Open WikiLinks with `:Mdn wikilink follow`.
 - Rename link references and the file itself using `:Mdn wikilink rename_references`.
 Also rename references of the current buffer when not hovering over a Wikilink.
 - Show the references of a Wikilink by hovering over the link and executing `:Mdn wikilink show_references`.
 Also show references of the current buffer when not hovering over a Wikilink.
 - Undo the most recent reference rename with `:Mdn wikilink undo_rename`. **Only** available when `prefer_lsp = false`.